 Costs of rental properties

 There are so many costs involved when renting a property in the UK.
-You usually need one month’s rent in advance, as well as 6 weeks deposit.
-You also need to pay an agency fee, and sometimes a guarantor fee.
-If you are renting an unfurnished property, then you obviously need to buy your own furniture which can cost quite a lot.
+You usually need one month’s rent in advance, as well as 5 weeks deposit*.

 Tip: visit home charity shops which sell second-hand furniture.